tlsa/peltar/README.md

 Peltar is a game for two players who must each try to shoot the other player's ship.
 Missiles are affected by the gravity of the intervening planets.
-It is based on a game I played when I was much younger, although I can't remember its name.
+It is based on an [Acorn Archimedes](https://en.wikipedia.org/wiki/Acorn_Archimedes) game called Planet Warfare that I played when I was much younger.

 ![Peltar screenshot](https://repository-images.githubusercontent.com/415364809/75c1dfef-ab2a-42e3-9ef4-18559ae0aa8a)